Corrie Ndaba: International career

 Born in Ireland, Ndaba is of South African descent.
 He won one cap for the Republic of Ireland U18 side in 2016.
 In March 2019, he was called up by Stephen Kenny to the Republic of Ireland U21 squad for European Championships qualifiers.
+Ndaba made his senior Republic of Ireland debut on 28 May 2026, replacing Liam Scales from the bench in a 1–0 win over Qatar at the Aviva Stadium.

 Style of play

 Ndaba began his career as a centre midfielder at Cherry Orchard, but was converted to a centre defender upon signing for Ipswich.
 He is a quick player, who uses his strength and good positional sense to perform well in defence.
 He is a left-footed player, and was a captain in youth football due to his vocal nature.
 His manager at Ayr United, Mark Kerr, described him as "a big, strong, athletic defender who is quick and good on the ball", and his manager at Salford, Gary Bowyer, described him similarly as a player with "great pace, he's a ball-playing centre-half, but he's competitive as well".
 Former Ipswich manager Paul Cook praised his willingness to get involved, saying "he's naturally aggressive, he wants to engage and have contact".
-In 2021, Ndaba described himself as "a modern day centre-half.
+In 2021, Ndaba described himself as "a modern-day centre-half.
 I can play, I'm aggressive, I'm tall, so I have a bit of everything really".